 The Declaration of American Independence is a much-admired document, praised for its simplicity, the sentiments expressed therein, and the eloquent language.
-It is at the heart of the Constitution of the United States, which was drawn up to establish a legal basis for the new country’s governance.
+It is at the heart of the United States Constitution, which was drawn up to establish a legal basis for the new country’s governance.

-It has to be remembered, though, that the Constitution and the first ten amendments to it were drawn up when British military and administrative behavior was fresh in the minds of the founding fathers.
+It has to be remembered, though, that the Constitution and the first ten amendments to it were drawn up when British military force and administrative behavior were fresh in the founding fathers’ minds.
 Each of these early amendments deals with a different problem that faced the fledgling nation.
 The 3rd Amendment is a good example of this.

-The London government saw the British military presence in the American colonies as providing protection.
-Accordingly, they saw nothing wrong in forcing the colonial populations to accommodate soldiers in their homes.
-This process of billeting soldiers on the civilian population was extremely unpopular.
+The Great Britain government saw the British military presence in the American colonies on American soil as providing protection.
+Accordingly, they saw nothing wrong in forcing the colonial populations to accommodate British soldiers in private citizens’ homes.
+This process of billeting British troops on the civilian population was extremely unpopular.

-As time has passed, so the terms of the 3rd Amendment have become less and less relevant.
-The expansion of the United States westwards saw forts being built to accommodate soldiers.
+As time passed, the terms of the 3rd Amendment became less relevant.
+The expansion of the United States westwards saw forts and barracks being built to accommodate soldiers.
 The Spanish-American war was largely played out beyond the United States’ borders, and this was also the case in World War I and World War II.
 The 3rd Amendment has, therefore, been described as archaic and irrelevant.

-A few commentators have discussed the possibility of billeting of National Guardsmen, given the numbers involved.
-IN PARTICULAR, Washington DC was seen at risk of billeting as around 4,500 of them are currently on duty in the city.
+A few commentators have discussed the possibility of billeting National Guardsmen and police officers, given the numbers involved.
+IN PARTICULAR, Washington DC was seen at risk of billeting as around 4,500 were on duty in the city.
 No billeting has taken place at the time of writing and is unlikely to do so, but the risk has brought the 3rd Amendment back into the public eye.